CosminaP/Javascript-Apps/README.md

 # Javascript Apps
-Contains a set of Applications and Games build with Javascript;
+A folder which contains a set of Applications and Games build with raw Javascript;

-# Dice Game Application
+# 1. Dice Game Application
 GAME RULES:
 - The game has 2 players, playing in rounds
 - In each turn, a player rolls a dice as many times as he whishes.
 Each result get added to his ROUND score